material-components/material-components-ios/README.md

 sudo gem install cocoapods
 ~~~

+### 2. Create Project

+Create a new empty project in Xcode, choosing the *Single View Application*
+template, naming it *MyApp*.

-### 2. Create Podfile
+### 3. Create Podfile

-Once you've created an iOS application in Xcode you can start using Material Components for iOS.
+Once you've created the application, you can start using Material Components for iOS.

 To initialize CocoaPods in your project, run the following commands: